influxdata/docs-v2/content/v2.0/collect-data/use-telegraf/auto-config/_index.md

 ### Start the Telegraf service
 Start the Telegraf service using the `-config` flag to specify the URL of your generated configuration file.
-Telegraf will pull the configuration file from the InfluxDB API and start using the configured settings.
+Telegraf starts using the Telegraf configuration pulled from InfluxDB API.

-_The exact command, including the URL, is provided in the **Setup Details** for the configuration._
+_See the configuration **Setup Details** for the exact command._

 ```sh
 telegraf -config http://localhost:9999/api/v2/telegrafs/0xoX00oOx0xoX00o
 ```

 ## Manage Telegraf configurations
-Telegraf configurations created through the InfluxDB UI can be viewed and managed through the UI as well.
+Create, view, and manage Telegraf configurations in the InfluxDB UI.

 {{< children >}}